What’s not to love about leprechauns?

 They’re in the fairy family.
 They’re associated with rainbows.
-And it didn’t hurt that they left sparkly green footprints in our classroom.
-(Any other 80s kids out there remember those?)
+And in the 80’s, they left sparkly green footprints in elementary school classrooms.

-And the fascination stands!
-For those of you equally fascinated (or at least curious), here are some fun facts about these crafty little guys.
+Here are some other fun facts about these crafty little guys.

-3. Traditionally, leprechauns actually wear red, not green.
-At least most of the time.
-To be more precise, according to author Carol Rose in Spirits, Fairies, Leprechauns, and Goblins, “He is said to wear a red jacket with silver buttons, brown breeches, black silver-buckled shoes, and a high crowned hat…he usually has a leather apron.”
+To be more precise, according to author Carol Rose in Spirits, Fairies, Leprechauns, and Goblins: An Encyclopedia, “He is said to wear a red jacket with silver buttons, brown breeches, black silver-buckled shoes, and a high crowned hat…he usually has a leather apron.”

-4. The leprechaun has a drunker counterpart.
-The cluricaun.
-It is unclear whether the leprechaun and the cluricaun are in fact one and the same, but one wonders if cluricauns are leprechauns who have gotten in the habit of hitting the bottle a little too hard – and are mean drunks.
+The leprechaun’s drunker brother is known as the cluricaun.
+It’s unclear whether the leprechaun and the cluricaun are in fact one and the same, but one wonders if cluricauns are leprechauns who have gotten in the habit of hitting the bottle a little too hard – and are mean drunks.
 Still, even though considered malicious, this guy can apparently still be helpful when it comes to liquor protection.
 Carol Rose writes, “He inhabits the wine cellars of houses, where he makes sure the bungs are tight and the casks’ taps not left running.
 Although nearly always appearing to be drunk, he would frighten the household servants to prevent them from helping themselves to the wine cellars’ contents.”